What is a DCC fee? Dynamic currency conversion, charges and how to avoid it

 You can order a Wise card in Singapore by following these steps¹:

-Your physical card will be delivered to your registered address, usually within 7 to 14 days.
-Faster delivery may be available for an additional fee, which can take around 4 days.
+Your physical card will be delivered to your registered address, usually within 3 working days.

 Once you’ve ordered your physical card, you can also create and start using digital cards immediately while you wait for it to arrive.